moinkhanif/trend-search/README.md

 ## About the project

 This project is the Capstone Solo project for the Ruby section of the Microverse curriculum.
-It utilizes various helpful gems like Nokogiri, geocoder ,and easy-translate to scrap [Google Trends XML page](https://trends.google.com/trends/trendingsearches/daily/rss?geo=US) for the latest trends for a given country.
+It utilizes various helpful gems like Nokogiri, geocoder, and easy-translate to scrap [Google Trends XML page](https://trends.google.com/trends/trendingsearches/daily/rss?geo=US) for the latest trends for a given country.

 ## Requirements

 - Once you download the project, please make sure that you have [Ruby](https://www.ruby-lang.org/en/) installed.
-- Make sure to run `bundle` command in the terminal once you are in the working directory
+- Make sure to run the `bundle` command in the terminal once you are in the working directory
-- You'll also have to set up google API key if you need the translation feature as mentioned [below](#utilizing-the-translation-feature)
+- You'll also have to set up a Google API key if you need the translation feature as mentioned [below](#utilizing-the-translation-feature)
 You should be good to go after verifying the above details 😄

 ## Features